 The handle design on the bearbox is such that bears can’t open them so the padlock is just to keep other humans out.
 For the most part campers in Curry are respectful, so there is no need.
 Having to lock and unlock the padlock regularly to grab snacks and toiletries is annoying.
 If you have valuables you may still want it since the in room safes are turned off so the bear box is the best place to keep valuables.

-Curry Village Showers – Bring the Flip Flops
+5. Research the Curry Village Showers & Bring the Flip Flops

 Don’t forget flip flops or sandals either.
 They are mainly for the showers, but have added benefits.
 After a long day of hiking it’s nice to let your feet have some rest.
 Flip flop for strolling to the Pizza Patio or dinner will feel much better than an extra half mile packed into your sweaty hiking shoes.

-Does Curry Village have in tent power?
+Does Curry Village have power in the tent?
 Yes, there is a light, but there is no where in a tent to plug something in.
 The bathrooms have outlets and handy shelves where you can leave a charging device, and the dining hall has charging sections near walls that are packed with outlets.

 Still, if you want to charge a watch or phone at night you’ll need an traveling power bank.
 These are great to have in general when being outdoors, but are especially nice to avoid having to leave your phone in a public bathroom to charge!